About the project

 Project summary

-– The fashion industry is responsible for 8% of global greenhouse gas emissions and is the second-largest consumer of water worldwide.
+The fashion industry contributes around 8% of global greenhouse gas emissions and places heavy demands on water resources.

 Background and general objectives